y0nil/kusto.blog/blog-posts/data-partitioning.md

   * This table (or materialized view) will have `device_id` as its hash partition key, as lookups over it will always filter by `device_id`.

   ```
-  .create async materialized-view device_to_manufacturer_lookup on table telemetry
+  .create async materialized-view with (backfill=true)
+  device_to_manufacturer_lookup on table telemetry
   {
       telemetry
       | summarize take_any(manufacturer_id) by device_id